 Warm Season Grass (WSG) Vs. Cool Season Grass (CSG)

-Warm season grasses break dormancy in mid-spring and make their growth during the hot summer months.
-Because of their extensive root system, these plants are conservers of water and nutrients.
+Warm season grasses break dormancy in mid-Spring and make their growth during the hot Summer months while there is high temperatures and reduced rainfall.
+Because of their extensive root system, these plants are efficient conservers of water and nutrients.
 Because of their low water requirement, WSGs are very drought tolerant, which keeps them green and growing even during dry conditions.
-WSGs go dormant in the fall after a freeze, but provide a display of fall colors that make them valuable additions to any landscape.
+WSGs go dormant in the Fall after a freeze, but provide a display of Fall colors that make them valuable additions to any landscape.

 Warm season prairie grasses focus most of their enegery on establishing a root system during the seeding year, emergins as think, needle-like shoors that produce very little top growth in the beginning.

 Management practices differ between CSG and WSG.
 Although seedbed preparation is much the same, planting dates for CSGs are in early Spring and late Summer or early Fall.
 WSGs are planted in late Spring, but should not be planted in late Summer or early Fall.